wences-sanchez/Knowledge-Base/Readwise/Articles/How to Count Files in Directory on Linux – Devconnected.md

 url:: https://devconnected.com/how-to-count-files-in-directory-on-linux/\

 ![](https://readwise-assets.s3.amazonaws.com/static/images/article1.be68295a7e40.png)
 ## Highlights
--
+- id:: 63c669cf-baa0-4a49-9d18-4ece392f4328
    How would you count the numbers of files inside a directory in the Linux Terminal? #flashcard  #linux
     In order to count files recursively on Linux, you have to use the “find” command and pipe it with the “wc” command in order to count the number of files.
      $ find <directory> -type f | wc -l
      As a reminder, the “find” command is used in order to search for files on your system.